GlennChiu/GCNetworkRequest/README.md

 ```
 #### Start Network Operation

 There are two ways in which you can start a network operation.
 For a single operation you can call the `-startRequest:` method.
 If you have multiple operation scheduled, then you can use the `GCNetworkQueue` class to add operations on a single queue.
 A network queue allows you to control the maximum amount of concurrent connections.
-For iOS it's best to keep it at a max of two or three connections on a cellular connection.

 Todo
 ----

-The library is still in beta.

-* Make private class `GCMultiPartFormData` to handle file streams concurrently.
 * Include asynchronous image loading class.

 License